 But it is surprisingly difficult to find apps that meet or exceed this basic requirement!
 A lot of apps just don't give you the kind of money for your time that would make them feasible.
 But… we are always on the lookout for exceptions!

-As far as basic information goes, the FeaturePoints app looks pretty awesome on paper.
+As far as basic information goes, the FeaturePoints app looks pretty awesome on paper – and this is always the first thing that we look at.
 It has over 5 million downloads, boasts a pretty good 3.9 star rating, and has been reviewed by over 113,000 users.

 But… I have seen a lot of apps with even better stats that didn’t measure up.

 Will FeaturePoints be one of them?
 To figure that out, we downloaded it and decided to give it a try.

 When I first opened FeaturePoints, here is what I found.

 So far, so good.
 The app looked fun and exciting.
 I used Facebook to log in, and after going through another screen or two, I arrived at what seemed to be the ‘main hub’ of the app.

 Right away, I saw two things that were quite noticeable.